rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/gke/README.md

  * Secret management for initial RabbitMQ user credentials
  * A load balancer service for external client connections
  * How to deploy a PerfTest instance to do basic functional and load testing of the cluster
+ * How to set up cluster monitoring with Prometheus and Grafana

 ## Production (Non-)Suitability